btaba/PHPfun/ReadMe.md

 ##Php stuff
-Fibonacci nums and integer to string converter
+Fibonacci Nums and Integer to String converter

-\n Run it in your localhost
+Run it in your localhost